javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 A cookie with `samesite=strict` is never sent if the user comes from outside the same site.

-In other words, whether a user follows a link from their mail or submits a form from `evil.com`, or does any operation that originates from another domain, the cookie is not sent.
+In other words, whether a user follows a link from their email, submits a form from `evil.com`, or does any operation that originates from another domain, the cookie is not sent.

-If authentication cookies have the `samesite` option, then a XSRF attack has no chances to succeed, because a submission from `evil.com` comes without cookies.
+If authentication cookies have the `samesite` option, then an XSRF attack has no chance of succeeding, because a submission from `evil.com` comes without cookies.
 So `bank.com` will not recognize the user and will not proceed with the payment.

 The protection is quite reliable.
 Only operations that come from `bank.com` will send the `samesite` cookie, e.g. a form submission from another page at `bank.com`.

 Although, there's a small inconvenience.

-When a user follows a legitimate link to `bank.com`, like from their own notes, they'll be surprised that `bank.com` does not recognize them.
+When a user follows a legitimate link to `bank.com`, like from their notes, they'll be surprised that `bank.com` does not recognize them.
 Indeed, `samesite=strict` cookies are not sent in that case.

-We could work around that by using two cookies: one for "general recognition", only for the purposes of saying: "Hello, John", and the other one for data-changing operations with `samesite=strict`.
+We could work around that by using two cookies: one for "general recognition", only to say: "Hello, John", and the other one for data-changing operations with `samesite=strict`.
 Then, a person coming from outside of the site will see a welcome, but payments must be initiated from the bank's website, for the second cookie to be sent.

 - **`samesite=lax` (same as `samesite` without value)**